swimmLee/animals/README.md

 # animals
-this is a new readme file for the animals repository
+this is a new readme file for the animals repository.
 I am trying to understand what this is doing and hoe to use this software.
+Okay, so it added this file.
+Wow.